jaredcara/barcode/README.md

 Devlopment uisng Python3.6.7, although other versions of Python3 may work.

 DATABASE:
-Two tables exist, Sample and Gene
+Two tables exist, Sample, Gene, GeneQual.

 The makedb.py shows how query functions work.
 I am adding some examples to the the Wiki.